starknet-edu/starknetbook/src/ch02-09-01-counter-ui.md

    - Adjust the counter value (increment or decrement)
    - Fetch data from the blockchain

-For a visual walkthrough, do check out the [Basecamp frontend session](https://drive.google.com/file/d/1Dtb3Ol_BVoNV4w-_MKV8aeyyRra8nRtz/view).
+For a visual walkthrough, do check out the [Basecamp VII: S5 Frontend](https://drive.google.com/file/d/1Dtb3Ol_BVoNV4w-_MKV8aeyyRra8nRtz/view).
 This comprehensive session delves deeper into the nuances of the concepts we've touched upon, presenting a mix of theoretical explanations and hands-on demonstrations.